 Participation lasts for approximately 12 months and involves up to 7 visits.
 The initial screening and treatment visits take approximately 2-3 hours.
 The remaining follow-up visits will be done either over the phone, online, or in the clinic and could take up to 1 hour.
 The clinic is located at the New Jersey Regenerative Institute in Cedar Knolls, NJ.

-- Active duty military personnel who are 18-45 years of age
+- Individuals who are 18-45 years of age

 - have at least one of the following symptoms in a knee: clicking, popping, giving way, pain with pivoting or twisting, and/or pain that occurs occasionally or irregularly